 On Bus Announcements feedback form

-• This will enable all users of public transport, including those with disabilities and impairments, to travel more independently with confidence and dignity.
+• The system will be installed on every bus on the network, and will announce every bus stop on every trip.
+This will help enable all users of public transport, including those with disabilities and impairments, to travel more independently with confidence and dignity.

 • The system will announce all stops during both off-peak and peak commuter times, because riders that benefit from this system travel during all times of the day.
+These systems are common in major cities and overseas.

 More information(external link)